 ON-SITE GROUP SUPERVISOR

-Loca ation 1
+Loca ation

 On-Site Command Post.

-Take Takes Direction From
+Take es Direction From

 Site Operations Section Chief.

-Con fers With
+fers With

 Public Protection Group Supervisor.

-Give s Direction To
+es Direction To

 Fire Control Team Leader.

-Isolation/Repair Team Leader. -
+- Isolation/Repair Team Leader.

-Spill Response Team Leader. -
+ö Spill Response Team Leader.

-Site Security Team Leader. -
+ŏ Site Security Team Leader.

-Ignition Team Leader.
+- Ignition Team Leader.

-Aler t/Minor
+t/Minor

-Document all activities utilizing the ICS 214 - Activity Log. ~
+- Document all activities utilizing the ICS 214 - Activity Log.

-Identify hazards. ٦ b
+= Identify hazards.

-Attend to medical needs.
-IS IS
+ö Attend to medical needs.

-Request emergency medical services, as required.
+ö Request emergency medical services, as required.

-Isolate the scene. Ē
+- Isolate the scene.

-Leve 411 SUPERVISOR
+Leve PARTITION WITH WARREST

+-

-Continue with previous actions.
+0 Continue with previous actions.

-Establish communication with the Site Operations Section Chief.
-6
+0 Establish communication with the Site Operations Section Chief.

-Discuss the incident situation and actions to be taken with the Site Operations Section Chief.
-GROUP
+- Discuss the incident situation and actions to be taken with the Site Operations Section Chief.

-Release non-essential personnel.
-L R
+- Release non-essential personnel.

-Isolate the immediate area until the Public Protection Group Supervisor assumes this responsibility.
+- Isolate the immediate area until the Public Protection Group Supervisor assumes this responsibility.

-Activate appropriate Source Control Team Leaders to address the incident.
-ON-SITE

-Ensure all on-site personnel follow the appropriate safe work procedures. ုလ
+0 Activate appropriate Source Control Team Leaders to address the incident.
+Ensure all on-site personnel follow the appropriate safe work procedures.

+-
-Ensure all on-site personnel have the appropriate training and personal protective equipment.

-Assess the requirements for on-site safety supervision, equipment, and personnel. - ~
+0 Ensure all on-site personnel have the appropriate training and personal protective equipment.
+Assess the requirements for on-site safety supervision, equipment, and personnel.

-Coordinate on-site responses to gain control, shutdown, isolate, and depressure equipment, as required.
+= Coordinate on-site responses to gain control, shutdown, isolate, and depressure equipment, as required.

 Review dangerous conditions near the incident site.
-For example; fuel leaks, toxic gas releases, oxygen -
+For example; fuel leaks, toxic gas releases, oxygen

 deficiency, BLEVE, ignition sources, and chemical leaks.

 Build dykes with available materials to stop leaks from travelling off-lease or into waterways.

 Evaluate ignition criteria and communicate with the Site Operations Section Chief regarding ignition decision.

 Obtain spill samples as required and monitor environment for adverse effects.

 Record and report all readings at established intervals to the Site Operations Section Chief.

-Leve 4l 2
+Leve

 Continue with previous actions.

 Update the Site Operations Section Chief of status.

 Continue spill sampling.

 Ensure field responders are promptly notified of any status updates.

 Continually reassess the situation and the risk to life and safety.

-In conjunction with the Site Operations Section Chief, choose a qualified ignition team, discuss ignition duties, and check ignition equipment in advance of meeting any ignition criteria.
+0 In conjunction with the Site Operations Section Chief, choose a qualified ignition team, discuss ignition duties, and check ignition equipment in advance of meeting any ignition criteria.

 Confirm with the Site Operations Section Chief that you have the authority to ignite, if required.

-ON-SITE GROUP SUPERVISOR Level 3 Continue with previous actions.
-Update the Site Operations Section Chief of status at scheduled intervals.
-Initiate ignition procedure if ignition criteria have been met (upon consultation with Site Operations Section Chief).
-Deactivation Ensure site is safe.
-Ensure the incident site is not disturbed until all necessary site investigations have been completed by the appropriate authority.
-Ensure all work areas, safety equipment, machinery, and tools are cleaned, repaired, and returned to their proper location.
-Ensure that on-site personnel and equipment including contracted services are decontaminated before leaving the incident site.
-Complete and submit all documents to the Site Operations Section Chief.
-Participate in the post-incident debriefing held by the Incident Commander.
-Participate in any Critical Stress Incident Debriefing, as required.
+ON-SITE GROUP SUPERVISOR 9 Leve 13 ON-SITE Continue with previous actions. Ξ 0 Update the Site Operations Section Chief of status at scheduled intervals.
+E GRO О Initiate ignition procedure if ignition criteria have been met (upon consultation with Site Operations Section Chief). õ Deactivation UP Ensure site is safe.
+SUI Ensure the incident site is not disturbed until all necessary site investigations have been completed by the appropriate authority.
+SUPERVISOR 0 Ensure all work areas, safety equipment, machinery, and tools are cleaned, repaired, and returned to their proper location.
+SIA Ensure that on-site personnel and equipment including contracted services are decontaminated before leaving the incident site. Ä Complete and submit all documents to the Site Operations Section Chief.
+0 Participate in the post-incident debriefing held by the Incident Commander.
+0 Participate in any Critical Stress Incident Debriefing, as required.

-Forms
+Forr Forms

 ICS 214 - Activity Log.

 Issues Board.

 Spill/Release Written Report Form.